Batavia is a quintessentially all-American city.

-The city of Batavia is as All-American as a city can be.
-Featured on the cover of the Saturday Evening Post in 1958, it was once the center of transportation, energy and industry.
+Featured on the cover of the Saturday Evening Post in 1958, it was once the center of transportation, energy, and industry.

-The Batavia School District #101 is ranked among the most advanced in the state; the district includes six elementary schools, one middle school and Batavia High School.
+The Batavia School District #101 is ranked among the most advanced in the state and includes six elementary schools, one middle school, and Batavia High School.

-The city’s new modern library facility and expanding park system are also testament to its ongoing commitment to the community’s education and quality of life.
+The city’s new modern library facility and expanding park system are signs of Batavia’s ongoing commitment to the community’s education and quality of life.

 No Nearby Public Transportation Found

 Batavia Usd 101

 Click on the market snapshot below to view detailed market trends